Jimmy-Sayre/Final-Project/README.md

 # Final-Project

-A webiste where a user can sign up with a username, add info about where they live and what instruments they play.
+A website where a user can sign up with a username, add info about where they live and what instruments they play.

 The users can then search for other users within the site to connect and set up a time to jam together.